2026 Micro-Certification: Relational Leadership

 Month 8 (November): Applying Relationship Building in Real Scenarios & Final Reflection

-- November 25: Final Survey & Reflection (Program Impact & Personal Growth)
+- November 23: Final Survey & Personal Reflection (Program Impact & Personal Growth)

 Program Ends Before Thanksgiving!